danilobellini/pyscanprev/README.rst

       The discretization process is included in the example, and the simulations use `hipsterplot`_\  to plot the motion path/trajectory.
-This example includes an explanation/proof to the convertion from difference equations to a state-space model (via Z Transform).
+This example includes an explanation/proof to the conversion from difference equations to a state-space model (via Z Transform).

 .. _`Comparison`: